How to Stretch Your Straw Hat Easily | Six Best Methods

 Stretch Your Straw Hat Using a Hat Stretcher

 Here is the best and most effective method to stretch your Panama hat.
-All you have to do is, pop the hat stretcher into the crown of your cap, twist the center panel, sit back and look at how it works wonders.
-The only thing to remember is, DO NOT OVERSTRETCH the crown more than ¼ ” at once.
+All you have to do is, pop the hat stretcher into the crown of your cap, twist the center panel, apply steam then sit back and look at how it works wonders.
+The only thing to remember is, DO NOT OVERSTRETCH the crown, we recommend stretching no more than ¼” at a time.

-Works best for Panama hats, floppy straw hats, derby straw hats
+Works best for Panama hats, floppy straw hats and derby straw hats

 Materials Needed: